-The case of the disgraced violin dealer Dietmar Machold shows how easily some musicians will part with money on instruments without knowing their worth.
-Roger Hargrave argues that buyers should insist that dealers provide full condition reports
+With the case of the disgraced violin dealer Dietmar Machold still fresh, in this article from the December 2011 issue Roger Hargrave argued that buyers should insist that dealers provide full condition reports

 I hope no one reading this article would be foolish enough to purchase a house without a suitable survey.
 But I would bet all of my rapidly decreasing pension pot that more than a handful of readers will have purchased an instrument without a suitable survey.
 This is not to imply that readers of The Strad and musicians are foolish, but perhaps that normal practice in the violin business is in urgent need of serious modification – modification to the point of revolution.